ChaissonLab/LRA/README.md

 lra local -CCS/CLR/ONT/CONTIG ref.fa
 ```

-2. LRA takes reads fasta, fastq, sam, or bam format in the mapping step.
+2. LRA takes reads fasta, fastq or bam format in the mapping step.
 The output format can be SAM, PAF, BED, and pairwise alignment.
 Details see `lra align --help`.
 The usage of multiple threads can be specified by `-t`.
 LRA uses the same base algorithm for mapping all datatypes with different parameters settings.
 It is recommended to choose among `CCS/CLR/ONT/CONTIG` based on the accuracy and average length of the input reads.

 ```
 lra align -CCS/CLR/ONT/CONTIG ref.fa read.fa -t 16 -p s > output.sam